LLNL/axom/src/docs/sphinx/coding_guide/sec11_portability.rst

       Applications that use the CS Toolkit will rely on non-C++11 compilers for our current generation of computing platforms, and possibly beyond, so we must be able to compile and run our code with those compilers.
-      Applications that use the CS Toolkit will expect the code able to compile and run with full functionality on all platforms they use.
+      Applications that use the CS Toolkit will expect the code to compile and run with full functionality on all platforms they use.

 11.3 All C++11 usage **must** be guarded using the macro constant "USE_CXX11"